nitrus96/Algorithms_pt1/README.md

 * Open *FastCollinearPoints.java*, click LIFT > Run with Arguments
 * Input "resources/file_name_here.txt" as an argument to visualise line segments (try out rs1423.txt!)

+# Week 3: Slider Puzzle (8 Puzzle)
+The 8-puzzle is a sliding puzzle that is played on a 3-by-3 grid with 8 square tiles labeled 1 through 8, plus a blank square.
+The goal is to rearrange the tiles so that they are in row-major order, using as few moves as possible.
+You are permitted to slide tiles either horizontally or vertically into the blank square.
+The solution to the 8-puzzle problem illustrates a general artificial intelligence methodology known as the A* search algorithm implemented with a priority queue.

+Set-up:

+* Load *8puzzle* folder as a project in Intellij IDEA (sets path to algs4 API)
+* Build project

+To get the sequence of board states corresponding to the shortest path to the solution:

+* Open *Solver.java*, click LIFT > Run with Arguments
+* Input "resources/file_name_here.txt" as an argument to print the sequence to STDOUT